wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage runtime config.md

 Edge Data Store provides a mechanism for configuring runtime characteristics of the storage component.

-**Note:** The configured defaults are sufficent for most scenarios.
+**Note:** The configured defaults are sufficient for most scenarios.
 You should modify these values only after consultation with OSIsoft Support personnel.

 ## Configure storage runtime